markdown-extended/manifest/mde-manifest.md

 -   the image alternated text between brackets `[` and `]` preceded by an exclamation point `!`
--   then, between parenthesis `(` and `)`, the URL of the image (relative or absolute) and an optional title wrapped in double-quotes `"` followed by a list of attributes if necessary.
+-   then, between parenthesis `(` and `)`, the URL of the image (relative or absolute) and an OPTIONAL title wrapped in double-quotes `"` followed by an OPTIONAL list of attributes.

     ![alt text](http://test.com/data1/images/1.jpg)